Gee Abanilla: Playing career

 He played for the DLSU Green Archers in the UAAP and with Magnolia Ice Cream in the PBL which were both coached by Derrick Pumaren.
 He was 4th round pick of 7-Up Bottlers during the 1993 PBA Draft.

 Coaching career

 Assistant coach

-He was once an assistant coach of DLSU Green Archers, Purefoods TJ Hotdogs, FedEx Express, ICTSI-La Salle, and Red Bull Barako respectively from 1998 to present.
+He was once an assistant coach of De La Salle Green Archers, Purefoods TJ Hotdogs, FedEx Express, ICTSI-La Salle, and Red Bull Barako respectively from 1998 to 2009.
+In Red Bull, he was an assistant from 2004 until 2009.

 He is also served as an assistant coach with the San Miguel Beermen in the PBA.

 CSB head coach

 He replaced Caloy Garcia and led them to a rollercoaster season, pouched only 4 wins out of 14 outings.
 But, they slightly improved under him.
 Due to hectic schedules, he told the CSB management that he would not coach them for a while but he will also return to the bench by July.
 For the record, assistant coach and PBA commentator Richard del Rosario took over.